Alejogb1/job-board/blog-data/in-azureml-does-startlogging-start-asynchronous-execution-or-synchronous-execution.md

 id: "in-azureml-does-startlogging-start-asynchronous-execution-or-synchronous-execution"
 ---

-Alright, let's unpack this.
+, let's unpack this.
 I remember battling this very question a few years back when migrating a sizable model training pipeline to AzureML.
 The 'synchronous vs. asynchronous' nature of `start_logging` – and its impact on your overall workflow – is indeed a crucial aspect to grasp, and it's not immediately obvious from the surface-level documentation.

-To be precise, in the context of AzureML's `run` object and the logging mechanism, `start_logging` itself does **not** initiate asynchronous or synchronous execution of your *training code*.
+To be precise, in the context of AzureML's `run` object and the logging mechanism, `start_logging` itself does **not** initiate asynchronous or synchronous execution of your _training code_.
 It primarily serves as a signal to AzureML that you're starting to log metrics and other metadata related to a specific run.
 The actual execution – be it synchronous or asynchronous – depends on how you've configured your training script submission via the `Experiment.submit()` or `ScriptRunConfig` methods.

 Think of it like a recording device: `start_logging` activates the recording function.
 What you record depends entirely on what is happening concurrently, which can be synchronous or asynchronous.
 The 'record' button being pressed doesn’t influence whether the singer sings now or later; it just prepares to document what is happening.

-In my experience, the confusion often arises because logging actions are tied to the *run object*, which *can* be associated with asynchronous job submissions.
-So, while `start_logging` is not itself an async operation, it often *appears* that way because of the asynchronous nature of most AzureML training jobs.
+In my experience, the confusion often arises because logging actions are tied to the _run object_, which _can_ be associated with asynchronous job submissions.
+So, while `start_logging` is not itself an async operation, it often _appears_ that way because of the asynchronous nature of most AzureML training jobs.
 Let’s break down the mechanics and see what's really happening.

 The `start_logging()` function itself typically does two key things.
 Firstly, it creates the log file within the run’s logging directories.
 Secondly, it associates that log file and related metadata with the current run.
 It's a thin wrapper around underlying logging APIs that handle the data transportation and persistence to the Azure backend.
 The execution of your training code, from which these metrics are derived, happens outside the scope of `start_logging`.